Things I Like

 • Even with the above caveat, I’d recommend first time bloggers to start with the VPS.
 The hardest part for me, by FAR, was learning how to migrate an existing site from Bluehost to DigitalOcean and not botching the transferring of the DNS, wp-admin, etc. Had I started from day 1 on the VPS, life would have been much simpler.

-• I use a free Cloudflare CDN because self-instruction told me to do so.
+• I use a free Cloudflare CDN.
 Seems like a smart idea.
 Easy enough to implement.

 • I paid a one-time $50 for the premium version of the WP Fastest Cache plugin.
-I like it.
+It seems good.

 • I use the free version of Smush to compress images.
 I should probably compress before uploading to WordPress but am generally too lazy to do so.